MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 The editor can be clunky, especially if you want to make significant customizations.
 I spent 45 minutes trying to change the spacing on a button.
 Forty-five minutes.
 For a button.

-Round 3: Automation (The Make-or-Break Category)
+Round 3: Automation (The Real Spoon-Saver)

 This is where things get really interesting, and where you'll see some clear differences between these platforms.